 It’s already that time of year again!
 I can’t believe I am about to head back to school for my 11th year (11th!!).
-I also can’t believe I haven’t posted to my blog since May, when school was wrapping up.
+I also can’t believe I haven’t posted to my blog since May when school was wrapping up.
 But, that is very typical of my summer vacation.
-I plug into creating TPT products , designing curriculums, and playing with my kids and unplug from blogging and just about everything else.
+I plug into creating TPT products, designing my latest art curriculum, and playing with my kids, and unplugging from blogging and just about everything else.

-I also completely overhauled my AP Studio Art bundle pack to align it with the new curriculum.
+I also completely overhauled my AP Art and Design curriculum bundle pack to align it with the new curriculum.
 It now has everything you need for sustained investigation, selected works, an updated syllabus, summer work, and more.
-I have formatted it two ways, the first bundle includes advanced level art assignments for the students to select to help them start their year under your supervision with guided assignments before moving into their selected works and sustained investigation.
+I have formatted it two ways, the first bundle includes advanced-level art assignments for the students to select to help them start their year under your supervision with guided assignments before moving into their selected works and sustained investigation.
 The other AP Art bundle focuses on starting their sustained investigation with summer work and jumping right in, in the fall.
 Don’t stress about all the changes coming your way in AP Art, use this resource to simplify your life!

 Another big accomplishment of mine is completing my Painting II curriculum.
 Last year I completely overhauled my painting class with all new projects.
 At the end of the year I was very satisfied with the level of projects my students produced and the variety of subject matter we explored.
 We looked at a lot of current artists and created prints, landscape paintings, portraits, and abstract art.
 You can purchase the lessons individually or save money by getting the entire curriculum.